locallyoptimistic/LocallyOptimistic/content/post/data-platform.md

 Many intelligent products have a very simple and similar structure at their core (at least, for the "intelligent" component).
 All of these applications want to extract data from a source, apply some model to the data to get predictions, and then store those predictions somewhere.
 (Some applications may also include a model-refitting component as well.)

 This process can be naturally abstracted and fits well within the data-warehouse-as-platform model I have described.
-Rather than having data scientists attempt to write and manage their own one-off applications for each of the intelligent applications you build, you can have your engineering team build an abstract "intelligent jobs" platform that can handle extracting data from the warehouse, applying some arbitrary model, and then writing results back into the warehouse (which can then be used by any other application.)
+Rather than having Data Scientists attempt to write and manage their own one-off applications for each of the intelligent applications you build, you can have your Engineering team build an abstract "intelligent jobs" platform that can handle extracting data from the warehouse, applying some arbitrary model, and then writing results back into the warehouse (which can then be used by any other application.)

 In this way you can maximize the time your data scientists spend building high-quality models and minimize the time they spend trying to corral AWS configurations.